18F/18f.gsa.gov/_join/open-positions/pif-director-of-communications-and-marketing-gs15.md

 - Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions;
 - Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­thinking design and development principles to product development and program management, such as lean startup, user­centered design, and agile development ;
-- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field; representing the agency at technical symposia and/or conferences;
+- Assessing the state of digital services provided by the federal government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field; representing the agency at technical symposia and/or conferences;
 - Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services; Demonstrating thought leadership and contributing best practices in a variety of technologies and principles; and
 - Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges.